EvanPurkhiser/Presentations/presentations/04-09-13-SEV-software-aging.md

  * Primary work on "Modular design" and "Information hiding"
  * Involved in technical activism and a push for the professionalization of software engineering

+Software is much like a human being, it **will** age over time

+# Why?

+## Two reasons...

+ 1. Decaying source code (Lack of movement)
+ 2. Poorly understood source code changes (Ignorant surgery)

+After many such changes, the original designers no longer understand the product.
+Those who made the changes never did.
+In other words, _nobody understand the modified product_

+<small>(aside)</small>
+### Software Aging `!=` Software buggy-ness

+However, the software buggy-ness may be due in part to the poorly understood changes made to the software